drupal-mentoring/pain-points-of-contribution/README.md

 ## Suggestions
+Note:
+We talked about pain points and here are some of our suggestions to resolve some of the pain points ......
 Get more reviewers
 Need more documentation, video, audio, walking people through issues Drupal workflow is very unique and it doesn't apply to other OSS projects.